geOrchestra is a complete Spatial Data Infrastructure solution.

 Depending on your goals and skills, there are several ways to install geOrchestra:

 - a docker composition, which pulls pre-built images from docker hub, is perfect for a quick start.
 Provided you have a good download speed and recent machine (8Gb required), you'll be up and running within 10 minutes.
 Read how to run geOrchestra on Docker here.
-Not recommended for production as is, since it pulls images tagged
+Use the branch matching the target version (

 - a contributed ansible playbook allows you to spin an instance in a few minutes.
 This is probably the easiest way to create a small server, since it takes care of installing the middleware, fetching the webapps and configuring them.
-Same issue as above: it pulls debian packages from the master branch, frequently broken.
+Same as above: use the branch matching target version.

 - debian packages are perfect to create complex production architectures, but you'll have to install and configure the middleware first.
 The community provides these packages on a "best effort" basis, with no warranty at all.